ethanfuerst/mpg-dashboard/README.md

 This is an ongoing project where I analyze the MPG data for my car and moped

+[Here](https://prod-useast-a.online.tableau.com/t/ethanfuerst/views/mpgdatavis/Cardashboard?iframeSizedToWindow=true&:embed=y&:showAppBanner=false&:display_count=no&:showVizHome=no&:origin=viz_share_link) is a link to the Tableau dashboard for this project

 **Files in this repository:**

 *moped_mpg_data.csv* - .csv that stores miles, dollars and gallons of each moped fill up as well as date